-Drug Store: Students visit the Drug Store in the Historic Village and are able to buy snacks and souvenirs.
+Free Time: This session is included for all on-site field experiences.
+Students learn through play while enjoying non-structured time at our agriculturally themed play area.
+Groups may visit the DA livestock, visit the pollinator garden, and visit the Drug Store in the Historic Village (must be requested prior to field trip) for souvenirs and snacks.
 The teacher must be inside with the students when they are in the Drug Store.
 Schools may pre-purchase ice cream for their students.
 Contact Tonia Carpenter at 229/391-5205 or tcarpenter@abac.edu if interested.
-Schools may visit the Drug Store instead of taking the free time session (notify the Museum if this is preferred).
+Visiting teachers are responsible for their students during this session.
+More than one class may be at Free Time area during one period.

-Lesson PreK Standards 1st Grade Standards Animal Analysis CD-MA4.4b, CD-SC1.4a, CD-SC3 S1L1.b Farm to Fridge CD-SS4.b, c, d SS1E1, SS1E2, SS1E3, SS1E4 All About Crops CD-SS4.4c, CD-SC3.4a S1L1, SS1E1, SS1E3 Meet the Sheep CD-SC1.4a, CD-SC3.4a S1L1.b
+Lesson PreK Standards 1st Grade Standards ANR Career: Dairy Farmer CD-SS4.
+SS1E1, SS1E2, SS1E3 All About Crops CD-SS4.4b, CD-SC3.4a S1L1, SS1E1 Meet the Sheep CD-SC1.4a, CD-SC3.4a S1L1.b Animal Analysis CD-MA4.4b, CD-SC1.4a, CD-SC3.4a, CD-SC3.4b S1L1.b